-The surroundings of a place in which a person, animal or plant lives and interacts.
-The natural or human events and actions occurring in a place that maintain equilibrium or cause change.
-The alteration or modification of places over time as a result of natural and/or human processes.
-The ways in which two things are almost the same and not the same.
-The conditions in the air above the earth.
-How the physical and human elements of a place affect or impact each other and other places.
+=- Environment The surroundings of a place in which a person, animal or plant lives and interacts.
+Process The natural or human events and actions occurring in a place that maintain equilibrium or cause change.
+Change The alteration or modification of places over time as a result of natural and/or human processes.
+Similarity and difference The ways in which two things are almost the same and not the same.
+Weather The conditions in the air above the earth.
+Interaction How the physical and human elements of a place affect or impact each other and other places.